 COVID vaccine mandate takes effect for NYC teachers, staff

-Teachers and other school staff members are supposed to be vaccinated against COVID-19 when the bell rings Monday morning for New York City’s sprawling school system

-Mayor Bill de Blasio gave a final warning to the city's roughly 148,000 public school staffers on Friday, saying unvaccinated employees would be placed on unpaid leave and not be allowed to work this week.
-The city planned to bring in substitutes where needed.
+“Our parents need to know their kids will be safe,” the mayor said.
+“They entrust us with their children.
+That’s what this mandate is all about.
+Every adult in our schools is now vaccinated, and that’s going to be the rule going forward.”

+Schools Chancellor Meisha Ross Porter said she did not know exactly how many employees had declined the shots and been put on leave.

-Implementing the mandate smoothly may be a challenge for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
+Implementing the mandate smoothly could be a test for de Blasio, a Democrat who boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.

-The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
-It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
-An appeals panel reversed that decision three days later.
+The nation's largest school system is one of the first in the country to require inoculations for all its staffers.
+The system's mandate does not include a test-out option, but does allow for medical and religious exemptions.
 A similar mandate is set to go into effect in Los Angeles on Oct.
 15.

-Mark Cannizzaro, president of the Council of Schools Supervisors and Administrators, said that despite a surge in vaccinations last week, some principals can’t find enough staff to replace unvaccinated workers.
+Some 43,000 doses have been administered since the mandate was announced Aug.
+23, de Blasio said.

+Vaccination rates rose in every school job category after the mandate was announced.
+District Council 37 of the American Federation of State, County and Municipal Employees, which represents some 20,000 city Department of Education employees, said 93% of those workers had provided proof of at least one COVID-19 vaccine dose as of Sunday, up from 68% at the beginning of September.

+Under a deal worked out with the city, unvaccinated District Council 37 members who want to apply for a medical or religious exemption have until 5 p.m.
+Tuesday to do so, union officials said in a news release.

+The mandate was supposed to go into effect last week, but was delayed when a federal appeals court granted a temporary injunction sought by a group of teachers.
+An appeals panel reversed that decision three days later.
+A request to the Supreme Court for an injunction was also denied.

 “I had to do it for the finances of my family,” she said.

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.